errael/astrology-castro/README.md

     reserve 104, 106:108;       // 108 inclusive
 }
 ```
-The values in layout are specified with constant expressions.
+The values in layout must be constant expressions.

-This directive allows allocation of addresses between 101 inclusive and 111 exclusive; but not addresses 104, 106, 107, 108.
-If an _out of memory_ error occurs look at the `.def` output file for more information.
+This directive allows allocation of addresses between 101 inclusive and 111
+exclusive; but not addresses 104, 106, 107, 108.
+If an _out of memory_ error
+occurs look at the `.def` output file for more information.

 The layout from the first file may be inherited. **If a file does not specify
 a layout, the layout from the first file is inherited**.

-**Note:** For `Astrolog` 770 the switch base is always at least 49; that's after the function key
+**Note:** For `Astrolog` 770 the switch base is always at least 49;
-slots.
+which is after the function key slots.

 ###     macro
 The `macro` statement defines an `AstroExpression macro` using `~M`; it contains